Aref-Akminasi/aws-developer-associate/IAM.md

 - You can configure **permission sets** in AWS IAM Identity Center to grant access to other accounts, allowing you to easily assign a set of permissions to users across AWS accounts without managing individual IAM roles directly.

-- Premission Sets vs AssumeRole API: AssumeRole API is used to obtain temporary security credentials for a specific IAM role, allowing users or applications to assume that role and gain its permissions for a limited time.
-It’s more about dynamically switching roles for specific tasks.

 # AWS STS

 - STS Allows to grant limited and temporary access to AWS resources (up to 1 hour)

 ## STS - APIs

-- AssumeRole: Assume roles within your account or cross account
+- **AssumeRole** Assume roles within your account or cross account
-- AssumeRoleWithSAML: return credentials for users logged with SAML
+- **AssumeRoleWithSAML** return credentials for users logged with SAML
-- AssumeRoleWithWebIdentity: reurn credentials for users logged in with Facebook or Google
+- **AssumeRoleWithWebIdentity** reurn credentials for users logged in with Facebook or Google
-- GetSessionToken: for MFA
+- **GetSessionToken** for MFA
-- GetCallerIdentity: return details about the IAM user or role used in the API call
+- **GetCallerIdentity** return details about the IAM user or role used in the API call
-- DecodeAuthorizationMessage: decode error message when an AWS API is denied
+- **DecodeAuthorizationMessage** decode error message when an AWS API call is denied

 ## STS - Assume Role

 1. Define an IAM Role within your account or cross account
-2. Define which principals can access this IAM Role
+2. Define a trust policy that tells which AWS principals (users, groups, or roles) can assume this role.
 3. Use AWS STS to retrieve temporary credentials
 4. You will receive temporary security credentials an **access key** a **secret access key** and a **session token**.
-To use these credentials in subsequent AWS CLI commands, the application needs to set the access key, secret access key, and session token in the **environment variables**
+You can manually or programmatically set these credentials in your environment for use by the AWS CLI or SDKs.

 # Active Directory